-When it comes to booking hotels, business travellers look for an intuitive and straightforward experience.
-Moreover, it can be challenging for them to find a hotel that matches all their preferences. ehotel recognizes this need of business travellers and helps them find the right tools and processes to navigate through options and make the best choice.
+When it comes to booking hotels, business travelers look for an intuitive and straightforward experience.
+Moreover, it can be challenging for them to find a hotel that matches all their preferences. ehotel recognizes this need of business travelers and helps them find the right tools and processes to navigate through options and make the best choice.

 In conversation with Fritz Zerweck, CEO, ehotel

 We wanted to make it easier for companies and employees to find hotels right from the start.
 We were considered to be the pioneers of hotel search portals when we developed our technology twenty years ago.
 We were also driven by the special service concept of making (business) life much easier for our customers.
 Both approaches are still firmly embedded in our corporate culture to this very day.
 We’re a no surprise package, and our growth is as transparent as our offerings.

 The fact that we can now offer packages that include everything from travel bookings to settlement accounting and also currently have a good 7 million hotels in our portfolio is no surprise as we have never lost sight of our goals.